RSE-102/Lecture-Material/05_containerization/containers_exercise.md

     - **Note:** If you rebuild your container often, you might end up with dangling containers.
 You can remove them (and unused images, containers, or objects) with [`docker [image|container|system] prune`)](https://docs.docker.com/engine/reference/commandline/system_prune/) depending on what you want to remove.
 - Add a `README.md` which explains how to build the image, instantiate a container and run the application.

-### 4. Create a Merge Request
+### 4. Create a Pull Request

 - Open a merge request in the GitHub Repository ["Containerization Exercise"](https://github.com/RSE-102/containerization-exercise).
     - As title choose "[`USERNAME`] Docker Container Recipe", where `USERNAME` is your GitHub username.
     - Put all required local files under version control.
     - Assign the merge request to `berndflemisch`.
     - Double-check that all files are in the repository and up to date.
-    - If everything looks good, create the merge request.
+    - If everything looks good, create the pull request.

 ## Further Information